iambibhas/iambibhas.github.com/_posts/2014-06-11-postgresql-swag-json-data-type-and-working-with-twitter-data.md

      Seq Scan on tweet  (cost=0.00..4254.06 rows=20325 width=51) (actual time=0.169..458.198 rows=20335 loops=1)
      Total runtime: 459.121 ms

-A bit slow for 20k records, but we'll try and fix that later.
-Let's try a `WHERE` clause on a JSON property -
+For reference, `->` returns a JSON object and `->>` returns text.
+Check the JSON data type reference url above for more details.
+Now, let's try a `WHERE` clause on a JSON property -

     tweets=# explain analyze select tid, data#>>'{user,screen_name}', data->>'text' from tweet where data->>'text' like '%world cup%';
                                                    QUERY PLAN